Renault 4 Buyers Guide

 Rear inner suspension mounting rust

-A patch repair for maybe £200 would get the car through an MOT, but there's not much point as rust would return the following year.
+A patch repair for maybe £200 would get the car through an MOT, but there's not much point as rust would return the following year, and the area behind the mounting would still be rusty.

 A good repair would involve removing the rear suspension, the fuel tank and half of the interior.